Olivia Nicholls

 Olivia Ann Nicholls (born 26 October 1994) is a British tennis player who specializes in doubles.
-On 23 June 2025, she peaked at world No. 23 in the WTA doubles rankings.
+On 16 February 2026, she peaked at No. 21 in the WTA doubles rankings.

-Nicholls has won three doubles titles on the WTA Tour, one doubles title on the WTA Challenger Tour and 19 doubles titles on the ITF Circuit.
+Nicholls has won four doubles titles on the WTA Tour, one doubles title on the WTA Challenger Tour and 19 doubles titles on the ITF Circuit.

 Early life and education

 Nicholls was born at the Norfolk and Norwich Hospital, the daughter of Ian and Ann Nicholls.
 She grew up in the Norfolk village of Acle.
 She completed a BSc in Sports Science with Management at Loughborough University.

 Career

 At the 2017 Summer Universiade held in Taipei, Taiwan, she won the bronze medal in women's doubles, along with Emily Arbuthnott.

-2022: WTA Tour debut and first title
+2022–23: First WTA Tour title, Wimbledon mixed doubles semifinal

-She made her WTA Tour debut at 2022 Lyon Open in the doubles draw, partnering with Alicia Barnett.
+Nicholls made her WTA Tour debut at 2022 Lyon Open in the doubles draw, partnering with Alicia Barnett.
 The duo finished runners-up, losing the final to Laura Siegemund and Vera Zvonareva in straight sets.
-Nicholls and Barnett won the doubles title at the Championnats de Granby, defeating Harriet Dart and Rosalie van der Hoek in the final which went to a deciding champions tiebreak.
+Nicholls and Barnett won the doubles title at the 2022 Championnats de Granby, defeating Harriet Dart and Rosalie van der Hoek in the final which went to a deciding champions tiebreak.